RohinJ444/NEPA_TextClassification/README.md

 I extend my gratitude and sincere thanks to the Union of Concerned Scientists for commissioning this project and providing the necessary support.
 In particular, I would like to thank David Watkins, Mark Foley, and Pallavi Shrestha for making this project possible.

+I would also like to thank my co-Project Manager, Diya Kandhra, for her exceptional leadership and support throughout this project.